wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/how-to-wire-a-robot.rst

 Requires: 6 AWG (16 :math:`mm^2`) red wire, 2x 6 AWG (16 :math:`mm^2`) terminal lugs, 5 mm Allen, 7/16" (11 mm) box end

 Secure one terminal lug to the end of the 6 AWG (16 :math:`mm^2`) red wire.
-Using the 7/16" box end, remove the nut from the “AUX” side of the 120A main breaker and place the terminal over the stud.
+Using the 7/16" (11 mm) box end, remove the nut from the “AUX” side of the 120A main breaker and place the terminal over the stud.
 Loosely secure the nut (you may wish to remove it shortly to cut, strip, and crimp the other end of the wire).
 Measure out the length of wire required to reach the positive terminal of the PDP.

 1. Cut, strip, and crimp the terminal to the 2nd end of the red 6 AWG (16 :math:`mm^2`) wire.
 2. Using the 7/16" (11 mm) box end, secure the wire to the "AUX" side of the 120A main breaker.